In Her Shoes (film): Plot

 Maggie also becomes friendly with other residents of the retirement community, and discovers some need a personal clothing shopper, an activity she has a knack for.
 Ella offers to run the financial aspects of the business, which quickly takes off, and she and Maggie become close.

 Meanwhile, Rose's reluctance to talk about Maggie is straining her relationships with Simon and her father.
 While Michael remains oblivious to his daughters' falling out, Simon tries to get Rose to talk about her.
-When he sees Rose confiding to Jim about her issues instead, Simon breaks off the engagement.
+When he sees her confiding to Jim about her issues instead, Simon breaks off the engagement.

 Ella contacts Rose, sending her a plane ticket to visit.
-She confronts her father about hiding their grandmother from her and Maggie, and he reluctantly explains Ella had not approved of Caroline having children because of her mental illness and tendency to neglect her medication, and had blamed him for her death.
+Rose confronts her father about hiding their grandmother from her and Maggie.
+He reluctantly explains Ella had not approved of Caroline having children because of her mental illness and tendency to neglect her medication, so had blamed him for her death.

-Rose is excited to meet her long-lost grandmother, but her pleasure quickly sours when she arrives and discovers Maggie already lives there.
+Rose is excited to meet her long-lost grandmother, but her pleasure quickly sours when she arrives and discovers Maggie already living there.
 While reminiscing with them, Maggie recounts the story of their mother taking them on a spontaneous trip to New York.
 They recognize the details of the story demonstrate Caroline was unwell, while Maggie is oblivious.

 Rose reveals that Michael and Caroline had a huge argument after the trip, and he had threatened to put her in a mental institution.
 Caroline killed herself two days later.
 Maggie realizes Rose had shielded her from the truth about their mother, and they reconcile.

 Simon arrives in Florida, summoned by Maggie, and he and Rose make up.
-At last, Rose opens up to him about Maggie and her desire to protect her, fearing Simon will come to hate Maggie.
+At last, she opens up to him about Maggie and her desire to protect her, fearing Simon would come to hate Maggie.
 Later, Rose's wedding takes place at the Jamaican Jerk Hut in Philadelphia where they had their first date.
 Ella and Michael reconcile, and Maggie reads a poem as a wedding gift, which moves Rose to tears.